billthefarmer/diary/data/help.md

 task lists using `- [x] task #1`, `- [ ] task #2`, superscript using
 `^super^`, subscript using `~sub~`.

+## Task lists
+To change the state of check boxes in a task list switch to the edit view and tap on the box `[ ]`.
+The box will change state and the edit cursor will be where you tapped.

 ## LaTeX
 Diary doesn't support [LaTeX](https://en.wikipedia.org/wiki/LaTeX), but it is possible to use an external site to add LaTeX formatted